-Powder Technology, Fluid Dynamics
+Powder Technology and Fluid Dynamics

 By simulating powder technological processing steps and sequences, we make the manufacture of specifically shaped, defect-free components more accurate...